-Greyhound Walks are a group of greyhound, lurcher and sighthound owners and lovers who regularly meet for an hours stroll, chatter and the sharing of doggy tales in and around Essex, Suffolk, Norfolk and Hertfordshire.
+Greyhound Walks are a group of greyhound, lurcher and other sighthound lovers who regularly meet for an hours stroll, a natter and the sharing of doggy tales in and around Essex, Suffolk, Norfolk and Hertfordshire.

-We always meet on the second Sunday of the month at The Discovery Centre Great Notley Country Park, Braintree, Essex at 10am.
-We also walk most weekends at other venues in and around our counties, see the Walk Calendar for all our planned walks.
+We always meet on the second Sunday of the month, at The Discovery Centre in Great Notley Country Park, Braintree, Essex.
+We also walk most other weekends at various locations in and around our counties.

 Our aims are to:

-- support Essex, Suffolk, Hertfordshire and Norfolk greyhound and lurcher rehoming organisations.
+support Essex, Suffolk, Norfolk and Hertfordshire greyhound and lurcher rehoming organisations;